mynamesleon/aria-autocomplete/README.md

     onResponse: optionsToRender => optionsToRender,

     /**
-     * @description Callback before a search is performed - receives the input value.
+     * @description Callback when rendering items in the list.
-     * Can be used to alter the search value by returning a String */
+     * Can be used to format the <li> content by returning a String */
-    onSearch: query => query,
+    onItemRender: itemData => itemData.label,

     /**
      * @description Callback after selection is made -